hyunn522/hyunn522/README.md

 ### Hi there!

-I'm a backend developer who cares about **reliable, maintainable, and scalable** systems.
+I'm a backend developer who cares about **reliable, maintainable, and scalable** systems from API design to operation.

-I solve problems with clear evidence and aim to design services that stay manageable as they grow.
+I solve problems with clear evidence and aim to design services that stay maintainable and scalable as they grow.

 I design backend systems with deployment, cloud infrastructure, and secure service operation in mind.